Jamie Day (racing driver)

-Jamie Day (born 17 August 2005) is an Emirati and British racing driver currently competing for Comtoyou Racing in both the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cups.
+Jamie Alan Day (born 17 August 2005) is a British racing driver who competes under the Emirati flag in GT World Challenge Europe for Walkenhorst Motorsport and in ADAC GT Masters for Comtoyou Racing.

 Personal life

 Day is the son of Xcel Motorsport team director Kevin Day.
 Day was born in the United Kingdom, but has lived in Dubai for most of his life.

 Career

 Day began karting at the age of six.
-In his karting career which lasted until 2022, Day most notably won the 2017 MSA Kartmasters GP in Mini Max and the 2019 FFSA Karting OK-J title.
+In his karting career which lasted until 2022, he most notably won the 2017 MSA Kartmasters GP in Mini Max and the 2019 FFSA Karting OK-J title.
 Day also was a race winner in the Champions of the Future, Karting European Championship and WSK Euro Series, while also being a factory driver for Leclerc by Lennox Racing.

 Day made his single-seater debut in 2021, joining Xcel Motorsport to compete in the Formula 4 UAE Championship.
 In his maiden season in single-seaters, Day took his only win of the season at the second Yas Marina round and finished third at in race two Dubai, which helped him secure sixth in points.

-After finishing fifth in the Non-Championship Trophy Round in late 2021, Day returned to Xcel Motorsport for his sophomore season in the Formula 4 UAE Championship.
+After finishing fifth in the Non-Championship Trophy Round later that year, Day returned to Xcel Motorsport for his sophomore season in the Formula 4 UAE Championship.
 Taking his first podium of the season in the season-opening round at Yas Marina, Day then scored only three points finished across the next four rounds, including a second-place finish at Dubai, on his way to 13th in points.

 Day then switched to GT4 racing, joining R Racing to race in the British GT Championship.
 Driving alongside Josh Miller, the pair became the series' youngest winning pair by scoring class wins at Snetterton and Spa to secure third in the GT4 standings.
 At the end of 2022, Day also made a one-off appearance for Mirage Racing in the GT4 European Series at Barcelona.

-Remaining in GT4 competition, Day rejoined Mirage Racing to compete in his first full season in GT4 European Series.
+Remaining in GT4 competition for 2023, Day rejoined Mirage Racing to compete in his first full season in GT4 European Series.
 Racing in the Silver class alognside Ruben del Sarte for most of the season, the duo took a lone class podium at Spa and ended the year 15th in points.